nerab/paradeiser/README.md

 * `after-finish-break` is called after the processing of the break finish action ended.
 * `before-interrupt-pomodoro` is called when the `interrupt` command was received, but before the action processing begins.
 * `after-interrupt-pomodoro` is called after the processing of the `interrupt` action ended.
+* `before-cancel-pomodoro` is called when the `cancel` command was received, but before the processing of the cancel action begins.
+* `after-cancel-pomodoro` is called after the processing of the `cancel` action ended.

 Examples for the use of hooks are: